buildbot/buildbot/master/docs/manual/configuration/report_generators/formatter_missing_worker.rst

         List of emails to be notified for this worker.

     ``last_connection``
-        String describing the approximate the time of last connection for this worker.
+        String describing the approximate time of last connection for this worker.

 .. _Jinja2: http://jinja.pocoo.org/docs/dev/templates/